tanujadhope/Internship_Project1/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    in your GITHUB , setting>actions>runner>new self hosted runner> choose os> then run command one by one

 # 7. Setup github secrets: